MARUMBA GASCHKEWITSCHII CARSTANJENI (Staudinger, 1887)

 LARVA: Full-fed 75--83mm.

-Generally feeds at between 0.5 and 1.5m off the ground on terminal branches of bushes rather than trees.
+More mature larvae generally feed at between 0.5 and 1.5m off the ground on terminal branches of bushes rather than trees.
 Smaller plants set in amongst other shrubs are preferred.
-Larvae can be met with at very high densities, withn often four or five per branch.
+Larvae can be met with at very high densities, with often four or five per branch.
+Most larvae go through six instars.

-Full-grown grey-green form of Marumba gaschkewitschii gaschkewitschii on Crataegus, Chengde, Hebei, China.
-Photo: © Tony Pittaway Full-grown yellow-green form of Marumba gaschkewitschii gaschkewitschii on Ziziphus, Xiangshan, Beijing, China.
-Photo: © Tony Pittaway Full-grown yellow-green form of Marumba gaschkewitschii gaschkewitschii on Ziziphus, Xiangshan, Beijing, China.
+Full-grown grey-green form of Marumba gaschkewitschii gaschkewitschii on Crataegus, Chengde, Hebei, China, 31.viii.2003.
+Photo: © Tony Pittaway Full-grown yellow-green form of Marumba gaschkewitschii gaschkewitschii on Ziziphus, Xiangshan, Beijing, China, 29.viii.2003.
+Photo: © Tony Pittaway Full-grown yellow-green form of Marumba gaschkewitschii gaschkewitschii on Ziziphus, Xiangshan, Beijing, China, 6.ix.2005.
 Photo: © Tony Pittaway

 PUPA: 40--48mm.
 Reddish mahogany brown and glossy; tapering caudad from a blunt head and thorax.
 Head tuberculate, with two vertical, blunt, broad crests frontad.
 Proboscis not present, but replaced by a knob-like tubercle.
 Wings smooth, abdominal segments finely punctate.
 Spiracular ridges present on movable abdominal segments.
 Cremaster broadly conical, with a sharp point; tuberculate.
 Similar to that of Callambulyx tatarinovii, but head more rough and with two crest-like tubercles frontad, as found in most species of Marumba.
 Formed in an almost silk-free cell in the soil.
 The overwintering stage.